ScreamingOranges/iCueConnect-API/readme.md

 5. Place the shortcut on your Desktop or where ever is convenient for you.

 ### Setting Up Pusher
 iCueConnect uses Pusher for realtime communication between iCueConnect-Android App and iCueConnect-API using websockets.
 You do not have to know exactly what Pusher is and how it works.
 You just need to make an account in order for this iCueConnect to work.
+If you have not done so already preform the following to create a Pusher account.
 1. Create a free Pusher account [here](https://dashboard.pusher.com/accounts/sign_up).
 2. When asked to get started between Channels or Breams, choose **CHANNELS**.
 3. When given the following input fields, enter the associated values and then press the "Create app" button.